jaredpalmer/tsdx/templates/monorepo/README.md

 #### Yalc

-[Yalc](https://github.com/whitecolor/yalc) is alternative to `yarn/npm link` (and Parcel aliasing) that many developer find useful because it more closely mimics how NPM works.
-It works kind of like local package registry via filesystem and symlinking magic.
+[Yalc](https://github.com/whitecolor/yalc) is an alternative to `yarn/npm link` (and Parcel aliasing) that many developers find useful because it more closely mimics how NPM works.
+It works kind of like a local package registry via filesystem and symlinking magic.

 To do this, install yalc globally.